tilli-pro/careers/prisma/seed/job-fullstack.md

 ## Job Summary
-We are seeking a skilled Fullstack Engineer to join our dynamic development team.
+We are seeking a skilled Fullstack Engineer to join our product development team.
 In this role, you will be responsible for designing, developing, and maintaining both front-end and back-end systems.
 You will work closely with cross-functional teams to deliver scalable and robust applications that provide an excellent user experience.

 ## Key Responsibilities
 - Develop and maintain front-end and back-end applications using modern frameworks and technologies.